Parable of the Sower

 Truth vs. Denial Theme Icon

 Back on the road, the trio stop at a commercial water station.
 These stations are the only places that supply reliably clean water; however, they are also dangerous spaces where robberies often take place.
 As Lauren and Harry approach the station, they intervene in an attempted robbery of a young family—two parents and their baby.
-The husband tells Lauren, “Thanks man,” which surprises her, even though at this point she has been in drag for some time.
+The husband tells Lauren, “Thanks man,” which surprises her, even though at this point she has been dressed as a man for some time.
 The family are interracial—the husband is black and the wife is Latina—and this is part of what moves Lauren to help them.
 Earlier that morning, when she and Zahra were in the middle of a literacy lesson, Lauren mentioned to Zahra that she was happy to give her and Harry privacy, but that they shouldn’t neglect their watch.
 Zahra promises to be more careful next time.
 Lauren admits that the prospect of pregnancy is enough to put her off sex, but Zahra responds: “If it happens, it happens.”
 Meanwhile the interracial family keeps traveling near Lauren and the others, and she wonders if they could turn out to be “allies.”

 This passage contains two different examples of times at which the characters must calculate a risk-benefit analysis.
 In the case of the interracial family, Lauren believes that the family could become “allies” who could help Lauren and the others stay safe on the road.
 However, as the characters have emphasized multiple times, it’s dangerous to trust any stranger—even those who appear friendly or harmless.
 Meanwhile, Zahra also weighs the risk of getting pregnant against her desire to have sex with Harry.
 For Lauren, the prospect of having children is far more alarming than it is for Zahra.
 It is clear that Zahra has grown up with the mindset that the risk of getting pregnant is simply an inevitable part of life, rather then something that can be avoided.